arzwa/MultilocusIsland/docs/draft-hapdip2.md

 In particular the effect is much more pronounced when local adaptation is due to recessive variants ($h=1$).
-In this case, the gff is at its minimum, and hence the impact of LD on migration-selection balance is strongest, when the deleterious allele is rare (@fig:gff).
+In this case, the gff is at its minimum, and hence the impact of LD on migration-selection balance is strongest, when deleterious allele are rare (@fig:gff).
-On the other hand, when the invading alleles are recessive ($h=0$), gene flow is not at all impeded when the deleterious allele is rare (the gff being near one).
+On the other hand, when the invading alleles are recessive ($h=0$), gene flow is not at all impeded when deleterious alleles are rare (the gff being near one).
 When $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the deleterious allele increases in frequency on the island (and